-In conjunction with NCDOT and ITRE, the Capital Area MPO will participate in a pilot program to establish a non-motorized counting program in the region.
-Counters will be installed at various locations on and off road in Apex, Cary, Raleigh and Wake Forest to count bicycle and pedestrian travelers.
+During previous fiscal years, in conjunction with NCDOT and ITRE, the Capital Area MPO participated in a pilot program to establish a non-motorized counting program in the region.
+Counters were installed at various locations on and off road in Apex, Cary, Raleigh and Wake Forest to count bicycle and pedestrian travelers.
 The MPO shared the cost of installing the counters with the municipalities; NCDOT purchased the counters.
-Counters are expected to be installed during FY 2018.
+Counters were installed during FY 2018.
 The data from this program will be used to develop factors to assist in forecasting pedestrian and bicycle counts, as well as in developing the bicycle and pedestrian elements of the MTP and local planning efforts.
+The MPO will continue to monitor counts and will work with ITRE and NCDOT as the non-motorized count factors are developed.